jburguete/surcos/README.md

 SURCOS (5.2 version)
 ====================

-A program to solve irrigation and fertigation in isolated furrows and furrow networks.
+A software tool to solve irrigation and fertigation in isolated furrows and furrow networks.

 AUTHORS
 -------